frank-mosigisi/frank-mosigisi/README.md

 - Manual & Automated Testing 🕵️‍♂️
 - Vulnerability Assessment 🛡️
 - Jira, DevSecOps 🚀
-- Playwright/Robot Framework, Postman 🛠️
+- Playwright Framework, Postman 🛠️
 - JMeter, Burp Suite 🔧
 - Application Security, Penetration Testing 🌐
 - Git, Test Link 📊
 - SIEM & SOAR Tools (Microsoft Sentinel, Defender) 🛡️
-- Programming (Bash) 💻
+- Programming (Bash, Javascript) 💻

-## Seeking Cloud Roles
+## Exploring Cloud Opportunities
+As I continue to grow, I'm naturally drawn to roles in cloud security.
+My experience in manual and automated testing, vulnerability assessment, and penetration testing aligns well with the demands of cloud security.
+I'm excited about the prospect of contributing to securing cloud environments in a meaningful way.

-I'm actively seeking opportunities in cloud security roles, where I can leverage my skills to protect data and systems in cloud environments.
-If you're on the lookout for a passionate security engineer with a knack for testing and securing cloud systems, let's chat!
+If you're on the lookout for a passionate security engineer with a knack for testing and securing cloud systems, I'd love to have a conversation.
+Let's chat and see how we can work together to enhance the security of cloud infrastructures! 💪☁️

 ## Certifications & Projects
 - Cybersecurity Architect Expert (SC 1OO), Microsoft